 We found that music and movement express emotion similarly because they have the same dynamic structure and that this similarity is cross-cultural.
-This helps explain why music moves us literally and figuratively.
+This helps explain why music moves us literally and figuratively, the world over.

 Credit: Joe Hanson of it's Okay To Be Smart

 Beau Sievers wrote a program that presents a user with five slider bars.
 Each slider bar corresponds to one of five dynamic features: Rate, Regularity of rate, Direction (up/down), Size (big/small), and Smoothness.
 The sliders operate in real time.
 By manipulating the slider bars, a person can alter the music notes being played or the animation being shown.
 For example, manipulating the RATE slider makes the notes play faster and the animated ball bounce faster.